-In planning and performing our audit of the financial statements of the Water and Sewerage System of DuPage County, Illinois (System) as of and for the year ended November 30, 2016, in accordance with auditing standards generally accepted in the United States of America, we considered its internal control over financial reporting (internal control) as a basis for designing our auditing procedures that are appropriate in the circumstances for the purpose of expressing an opinion on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of its internal control.
+In planning and performing our audit of the financial statements of the Water and Sewerage System of DuPage County, Illinois (System) as of and for the year ended November 30, 2017, in accordance with auditing standards generally accepted in the United States of America, we considered its internal control over financial reporting (internal control) as a basis for designing our auditing procedures that are appropriate in the circumstances for the purpose of expressing an opinion on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of its internal control.
 Accordingly, we do not express an opinion on the effectiveness of its internal control.

 Our consideration of internal control was for the limited purpose described in the preceding paragraph and was not designed to identify all deficiencies in internal control that might be material weaknesses or significant deficiencies and, therefore, material weaknesses or significant deficiencies may exist that were not identified.
-However, as discussed below, we identified a deficiency in internal control that we consider to be a material weakness and another deficiency that we consider to be a significant deficiency.
+However, as discussed below, we identified a deficiency in internal control that we consider to be a material weakness.